defunct/stencil/concerns.markdown

 It works, now with the basic utilities envisioned in the initial project.

+## Indents

+Should I indent with the content or before the content?

 ## Navigating Maps

 Not all types are going to be strongly typed.
 String Beans created a parallel